cianfi/university_fyp/README.md

 - For more information on the architecture of this project, look at ["architecture.md"](./documents/architecture.md)
 - To see the network configuration used for this project, look at ["network_config.md"](./documents/network_config.md)
 - To see a drawio diagram of the new architecture, look at ["architecture.md"](./documents/architecture.drawio)
-- To see a drawio diagram of the old architecture, look at ["old_architecture.md"](./documents/old_architecture.drawio)

 ## How to use